tayler6000/pyVoIP/docs/SIP.rst

 ******

 SIP.\ **SIPMessageType**
   SIPMessageType is an IntEnum with two attributes.
-It's stored in ``SIPMessage.type`` to effectivly parse the message.
+It's stored in ``SIPMessage.type`` to effectively parse the message.

   SIPMessageType.\ **MESSAGE**
     This SIPMessageType is used to signify the message was a SIP request.